-Mortgage loans - low income debtors.
+Mortgage loans - low-income debtors.
 Additionally, Royal Decree-Law 6/2012, of 9 March, as amended by Act 25/2015, July 28 ("RDL 6/2012") sets out certain measures to protect low-income debtors, like (i) a voluntary accession to a good practice code by credit institutions and professional lenders, involving the mandatory application of a number of provisions for the adhered institution, and (ii) a limitation to the maximum default interest applicable to any residential mortgage loans granted before the entry into force of RDL 6/2012 regarding low-income debtors.
-The cap interest is equal to the ordinary interest agreed in the loan plus 2%, irrespective of whether the relevant institution has acceded to the abovementioned good practice code.
+The cap interest is equal to the ordinary interest agreed in the loan plus 2%, irrespective of whether the relevant institution has acceded to the above-mentioned good practice code.

 On the other hand, there has been much controversy on clauses affecting consumers.
-In this respect, Spanish courts are declaring some clauses within mortgage loan agreements, for abusive, null and void (e.g., certain clauses setting forth a floor instrument and clauses regarding assumption of costs).
-In particular, the European Court of Justice established by the end of 2016 that banks should refund the total amount received by way of application of those clauses over the whole life of the mortgage loan.
+In this respect, Spanish courts are declaring some clauses within mortgage loan agreements abusive, and therefore null and void (e.g., certain clauses setting forth a floor instrument and clauses regarding assumption of costs).